eiguren/intw/tutorials/siesta-intw/Tutorial.md

 /
 ```

-:heavy_exclamation_mark:WARNING: `s2intw.in` can't have any other name.

-The `outdir` and `prefix` variables specify where will be placed the `si.save.intw` directory and the label used in the siesta calculation, respectively. `nk1`, `nk2` and `nk3` indicate the k-mesh where the Fourier transform of the wave functions will be computed, being `cutoff` the plane-wave cut-off for the wave functions. `nbnd_initial` and `nbnd_final` can be specified to reduce the amount of wave functions to be transformed.
+The `outdir` and `prefix` variables specify where will be placed the `si.save.intw` directory and the label used in the siesta calculation, respectively.
+The `fdf_file` variable specifies the fdf file used for the siesta calculation. `nk1`, `nk2` and `nk3` indicate the k-mesh where the Fourier transform of the wave functions will be computed, being `cutoff` the plane-wave cut-off for the wave functions. `nbnd_initial` and `nbnd_final` can be specified to reduce the amount of wave functions to be transformed.
 And finally, the `use_sym` variable is used to reduce the number of k-points by using the symmetry of the system.

 :heavy_exclamation_mark:NOTE: `nk1`, `nk2` and `nk3` don't need to match the k-points of the SIESTA calculation. `siesa2intw.x` will execute a normal self-consistent SIESTA calculation, and then, it will run a non self-consistent calculation to compute the wave functions for the k-points specified by `nk1`, `nk2` and `nk3`.

 Now we can run `siesta2intw.x` by typing:

 ```
-siesta2intw.x < silicon.fdf | tee siesta2intw.out
+siesta2intw.x < siesta2intw.in | tee siesta2intw.out
 ```

 This creates the `si.save.intw` directory with all the information about the system in a format readable by intw: